-The box office success of the recently released Australian film 'RED DOG' looks set to entrench our Australian Kelpie into history.
+The box office success of the Australian film 'RED DOG' has entrenched our Australian Kelpie into history.
 This is more than just the legendary story of an individual dog named 'Red Dog'.
-It is also the story of how one of this iconic Australian breed adapted from being integral to Australia's sheep industry, to being part of a pioneering community which was working to establish Australia's iron ore industry.
+It is also the story of how one of this iconic Australian breed adapted from being integral to Australia's sheep industry, to being part of a pioneering community which was working to establish Australia's mining industry.

 Modern Working Kelpie

 The origin of the Australian Kelpie was the 1800's when it was said that Australia rode on the sheep's back.
 Today, although many Kelpies still work sheep, for other members of this iconic Australian breed, their role has been adapted to various forms of companionship.
 For 'Red Dog' he was to become the mate of an entire pioneering mining community.

 During the 1970's this mining boom was well under way in the north west of Western Australia.
 Iron ore had been discovered in this area in 1965 and a railway had been built to the coast to transport the iron ore by ship to the rest of the world.
 As nothing was there except a hot unforgiving landscape, the iron ore company began building settlements to accommodate the workers, who came from a variety of backgrounds.
 They were attracted to work in this area for many different reasons, not least of which was the large wages.
 Most of the men eked out a lonely existence like the gold miners who preceded them in past generations.
 So when a waif dog arrived in the district in 1971, he was befriended by all and sundry.
 He became known as 'Red Dog' and had the amazing ability to bring people together and connect them.
 It seems everybody in the community loved the companionship he gave them.